kubukoz/talks/things-jvm/slides.md

 ---

-# Classfile encoding

-Major versions:
+# Major versions

 - 52 (`0x0034`, Java 8)
 - 55 (`0x0037`, Java 11),
 - 61 (`0x003D`, Java 17)...
+- ...enough space to let us have Java 65491 :)

 If you get it wrong: